top course highlights

-This course is about progression; it is designed to build up your portfolio of work that will enable you to apply to a Higher Education course or gain employment in your specialist area.
+This course is designed to build up your portfolio of work that will enable you to apply to a Higher Education course or gain employment in your specialist area.
 Our alumni are currently studying at universities delivering the best creative courses in the country, others are working for the BBC, channel 4 and on Netflix series.

 The course is assessed through the production of coursework.
 You will complete a Final Major Project at the end of each year providing your grade for the year.
 You will be assessed on your application of skills including research, planning production and evaluation.
 You will evidence your work in a published blog.
 The blog is also used to publicise your skills and ability.
 We ask you to develop a professional persona from the onset of the course with the view that one day you will be working as an accomplished creative.

 We aim to promote, and ask you to adopt, a very strong work ethic and expect learners to work for a minimum of 10 hours per week outside of class time.